Symptoms + General

 Yeah, you read that right.
 One night I got up, ready to burst and I COULD NOT PEE.

 Let me tell you what’s way more uncomfortable than getting up to pee a million times a night: HAVING TO PEE REALLY BAD AND NOT BEING ABLE TO.
-It was the most odd, uncomfortable, awkward feelings.
+It was the oddest, uncomfortable, awkward feelings.
 My bladder was completely full, it just felt like my urethra was completely blocked.

 Luckily, my midwives aren’t like that.
 When I told my midwife, she consulted another midwife in the practice who said the only time she’d ever encountered a pregnant woman not being able to pee, was when her uterus was incarcerated.
 Rare as it may be, it does happen.
 She got me in for an ultrasound the next day.